astraujums/mbox-extract-attachments/README.md

-# pablog-scripts
+# Extract attachments from an MBOX file

-Script to extract attachments from an MBOX file
+Script to extract attachments from an MBOX file.
+It works with Python 3 and tries to get through the whole file, ignoring cases which it cannot handle.